Star Wars: The Force Awakens: Development

 The Force Awakens first screenplay was written by Michael Arndt.
-At the time of his hiring, Arndt was also tapped to pen story treatments for the following installments.
+At the time of his hiring, Arndt was also asked to write story treatments for the following installments.
 Arndt took part in a writers room with Simon Kinberg, Lawrence Kasdan, Pablo Hidalgo, and Kiri Hart to discuss and plan the overall trilogy.
 Early drafts had Luke Skywalker appear midway through the film, but Arndt found that "every time Luke came in and entered the movie, he just took it over.
 Suddenly you didn't care about your main character anymore."
-The writers decided to use Luke as the film's MacGuffin and, as something that the protagonists needed to find, would not appear in person until the final scene.
+The writers decided to use Luke as a plot device who would not appear in person until the final scene.
 Arndt also developed some backstory elements for the returning characters from the original trilogy, such as how Leia was instrumental in rebuilding the Republic after the fall of the Empire before being discredited when it was publicly revealed that her biological father was Darth Vader (this would go on to become a central plot point in the canonical novel Star Wars: Bloodline).

 Several directors were considered, including David Fincher, Brad Bird, Jon Favreau, and Guillermo del Toro.
 Bird was reportedly the "top choice" to helm the film, but his commitments to Tomorrowland forced him to withdraw.
 Matthew Vaughn was an early candidate for the job, even dropping out of X-Men: Days of Future Past in favor for the film.
 Colin Trevorrow was also under consideration by the studio, while Ben Affleck and Neill Blomkamp passed on the project.
-After a suggestion by Steven Spielberg to Kennedy, J. J. Abrams was named director in January 2013, with Lawrence Kasdan and Simon Kinberg as project consultants.
+(Note: Attributed to multiple references:) After a suggestion by Steven Spielberg to Kennedy, J. J. Abrams was named director in January 2013, with Lawrence Kasdan and Simon Kinberg as project consultants.
 Kasdan worked to convince Abrams to direct the film after the filmmaker initially rejected the offer.
 Arndt worked on the script for eight months, but said he needed 18 more, which was more time than Disney or Abrams could give him.
 The production announced Arndt's exit from the project on October 24, 2013.
 That same day, Kasdan and Abrams took over script duties, both of whom planned the story while walking in Santa Monica, California, New York City, Paris, and London.
 The first draft was completed in six weeks.
 Abrams said the key to the film was that it return to the roots of the first Star Wars films and be based more on emotion than explanation.
 In January 2014, Abrams confirmed that the script was complete.
 In April 2014, Lucasfilm clarified that Episodes VII–IX would not feature storylines from the Star Wars expanded universe, though other elements could be included, as with the TV series Star Wars Rebels.